veroglez/frontend-test/README.md

 npm start
 ```

-This command runs gulp generating the files into the folder /dist/.
+This command runs [Gulp](https://gulpjs.com/) generating the files into the folder /dist/.
 To run the application you have to open /dist/index.html

 ### Running the tests